-Entrepreneurship has long been heralded as a key driver of rising living standards (Smith 1776, Schumpeter 1942, Lucas 1978), but successful entrepreneurship is rare, with the vast majority of entrepreneurs failing to provide the major innovations or creative destruction that can drive economic growth (Glaeser 2009; Haltiwanger, Jarmin, and Miranda 2013; Guzman and Stern 2017; Levine and Rubinstein 2017).
+Entrepreneurship has long been heralded as a key driver of rising living standards (Smith 1776, Schumpeter 1942, Lucas 1978), but successful entrepreneurship is rare, with the vast majority of entrepreneurs failing to provide the major innovations or creative destruction that can drive economic growth (Glaeser 2009; Haltiwanger et al. 2013; Guzman and Stern 2017; Levine and Rubenstein 2017).
 In understanding entrepreneurship, and the rarity of substantial success, a key set of questions surrounds the traits of the entrepreneurs themselves.
-In this paper, we provide wide-ranging evidence about one trait often thought to play a central role: the founder's age.
+In this paper, we provide wide-ranging evidence about one trait often thought to play a central role: the founders' age.